Download the Code of Federal Regulations in XML.

 (3) The transcript pages at which any testimony of the witness appears; and

-(4) A statement whether the exhibit has been accorded in camera treatment, and a citation to the in camera ruling.
+(4) A statement whether the witness testimony has been accorded in camera treatment, and a citation to the in camera ruling.

 (d) Stipulated indices.
 As an alternative to the filing of separate indices, the parties are encouraged to stipulate to joint exhibit and witness indices at the time the first statement of proposed findings of fact and conclusions of law is due to be filed.